smart-classic/smart_server/README.md

     * set <tt>APP_HOME</tt> to the complete path to the location where you've installed <tt>smart_sample_apps</tt>, e.g. <tt>/web/smart_sample_apps</tt>
     * set <tt>SMART_SERVER_PARAMS</tt> to point to the location of the SMART Server.
 If you are running the SMART server on <tt>localhost:7000</tt> as we suggest, there's no need to change anything.

-# Generate Sample Patient Records and Load Them in the SMART EMR
+# Generate Sample Patient Records and Load Them in the SMART EMR (manual steps)

 * get the source code and generate sample data
  <pre>